ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 # Supported Software Environments

-For Astronomy, IDIA provides a number of supported software environments on Ilifu.
+For Astronomy, IDIA provides a number of supported software environments on ilifu.
 These are provided principally through [singularity containers](#singularity-containers).
 Bioinformatics software is also supported via containers, but also through the use of [environment modules](#environment-modules).

 ## Singularity Containers